hashicorp/terraform/website/docs/language/resources/provisioners/chef.html.md

   If not set, the latest available version will be installed.

-* `wait_for_retry (integer)` - (Optional) - Amount of time in seconds to wait before retrying the provisionining process after receiving an exit code in the `retry_on_error` list.
+* `wait_for_retry (integer)` - (Optional) - Amount of time in seconds to wait before retrying the provisioning process after receiving an exit code in the `retry_on_error` list.
 Defaults to `30`.